codacy/docs/docs/repositories-configure/integrations/webhook-notifications.md

 # Webhook notifications

-Webhook notifications enable Codacy to integrate with any service by sending a POST message to a custom address after analyzing each commit belonging to an active branch.
+Webhook notifications enable Codacy to integrate with a service by sending a POST message to a custom address after analyzing each commit belonging to an active branch.
+You can set up multiple webhook notifications per repository.

 ## Adding a webhook notification

 To add a webhook notification:

-1. Open your **Repository Settings**, tab **Integrations**, and click the button **Add integration**.

-    This opens a window listing integration options.
+1. Open your repository **Settings**, tab **Integrations**, and click the button **Add integration** to open a modal window listing integration options.

 1. Click **Webhook** and scroll to the bottom of the page to access the newly created Webhook settings panel.